davidlattimore/wild/README.md

 ### Benchmarks

-Until Wild supports eh_frames (needed for unwinding), it's not really possible to do a fair comparison with other linkers, since Wild is doing less work by virtue of discarding eh_frame sections.
+Until recently, eh_frames (needed for unwinding) weren't supported, which meant that a fair comparison wasn't possible.
+Now that eh_frames support has been implemented, benchmarking could possibly be done, but hasn't yet.

 ## Linking Rust code